 What information do I need to make a tax refund claim?

 You can backdate your expenses claim up to the last four years.
-To start a tax refund claim you will need the following information:
+To start a tax refunds claim you will need the following information:

 • Photo ID (driving license or passport)

 • Proof of address (bank statement, utility bill or a tax bill)

 • Payslips from your employer or contractor